swarmcity/boardwalk-ts/README.md

 - [ ] As Seeker, I can deselect the Provider I previously selected, so I can choose another one.
 [Issue 45](https://github.com/swarmcity/boardwalk-ts/issues/45)

-- [ ] As a user, I can filter a marketplaces’s items by my geo-range of choice so I can see items in my area.

 ## S01 E08: Bad Luck Gary

 In Episode 8, Gary has no luck with his deal, so he just gives up.